t-a-g-o/t-a-g-o/README.md

 # ❓ Who I am:
-<br>Hi there 👋, I'm Santiago Billeci, a 17-year-old developer from a small<br>
+Hey, I’m Santiago, a 17-year-old developer from a small city in<br/>
-city in Northern California.
-With extensive experience in both backend and<br>
+Northern California.
+I make websites using HTML and CSS, and I’ve<br/>
-frontend development, I've successfully launched multiple websites.
-My skill<br>
+recently gotten into backend and frontend development with my latest<br/>
-set includes Python, JavaScript, React, Next.js, HTML, and CSS.
+project, Ascendara.

 # 👨‍💻 Projects: